Aeroluna/LunaCoopMod/README.md

   - Costs 4 points for Brutal+.

 Be prepared for Battlecruiers tactical jumping in, Nydus Worms popping up, and Dark Templar running through, just to name a few.
 Amon will send harassment units towards your minerals depending on the race you are up against.

+- Added new mutator: Whiteout
+  - Adds snowy weather.
+  - Occasional whiteouts obscure the battlefield.
+  - Slows all units movement speed by 20%.
+  - Caps all unit sight radius to 6.
+  - Disables shared vision with ally.
+  - Disables minimap objective pings.
+  - Costs 3 points for Brutal+.

+It's like the Darkness mutator but cooler!

 - Added Infestation Station to Brutal+ costing 3 points.
 - Added Great Wall to Brutal+ costing 5 points.